iarxm/csim-man/index.md

 ### Equipment And Logistical Preparation

-Prepare a kit bag with all necessary equipment for effective training.
-Consider the following equipment
+Consider a kit bag with all necessary equipment for successful training.
+Consider the following suggestions:

 - Watch
 - Learner's notebook; Wave observation notebook/cards/board